Smart Sand (NASDAQ:SND) Shares Gap Up to $1.28

-Smart Sand Inc (NASDAQ:SND) shares gapped up prior to trading on Monday .
+Smart Sand Inc (NASDAQ:SND) gapped up before the market opened on Monday .
 The stock had previously closed at $1.28, but opened at $1.70.
 Smart Sand shares last traded at $1.54, with a volume of 53,271 shares trading hands.

-SND has been the topic of a number of research analyst reports.
-B. Riley reissued a “buy” rating on shares of Smart Sand in a research note on Thursday, August 6th.
-ValuEngine lowered shares of Smart Sand from a “sell” rating to a “strong sell” rating in a report on Thursday, October 1st.
+Several research firms have issued reports on SND.
+B. Riley restated a “buy” rating on shares of Smart Sand in a research report on Thursday, August 6th.
+ValuEngine downgraded shares of Smart Sand from a “sell” rating to a “strong sell” rating in a research note on Thursday, October 1st.
 Finally, Zacks Investment Research raised shares of Smart Sand from a “hold” rating to a “strong-buy” rating and set a $1.50 target price for the company in a research note on Tuesday, October 6th.
 Two equities research analysts have rated the stock with a sell rating, two have assigned a hold rating, one has given a buy rating and one has given a strong buy rating to the company.
 The company has an average rating of “Hold” and a consensus price target of $2.09.

 The company has a market cap of $53.80 million, a P/E ratio of 2.84 and a beta of 1.80.
 The company has a debt-to-equity ratio of 0.10, a current ratio of 2.93 and a quick ratio of 2.32.
 The company’s 50-day moving average is $1.30 and its two-hundred day moving average is $1.13.

-Several institutional investors and hedge funds have recently made changes to their positions in the stock.
-Jane Street Group LLC bought a new stake in Smart Sand in the 2nd quarter worth approximately $99,000.
-Bridgeway Capital Management Inc. grew its position in Smart Sand by 14.5% in the 2nd quarter.
-Bridgeway Capital Management Inc. now owns 517,542 shares of the company’s stock worth $543,000 after purchasing an additional 65,442 shares during the period.
-State Street Corp grew its position in Smart Sand by 15.9% in the 1st quarter.
-State Street Corp now owns 385,723 shares of the company’s stock worth $401,000 after purchasing an additional 52,910 shares during the period.
-Nuveen Asset Management LLC grew its position in Smart Sand by 65.8% in the 1st quarter.
+A number of large investors have recently bought and sold shares of the business.
+Wells Fargo & Company MN grew its position in Smart Sand by 265.7% in the 1st quarter.
+Wells Fargo & Company MN now owns 39,635 shares of the company’s stock worth $42,000 after purchasing an additional 28,796 shares during the period.
+Geode Capital Management LLC grew its position in Smart Sand by 9.8% in the 1st quarter.
+Geode Capital Management LLC now owns 377,035 shares of the company’s stock worth $392,000 after purchasing an additional 33,582 shares during the period.
+Invesco Ltd. grew its position in Smart Sand by 44.7% in the 1st quarter.
+Invesco Ltd. now owns 119,872 shares of the company’s stock worth $125,000 after purchasing an additional 37,041 shares during the period.
+Kessler Investment Group LLC grew its position in Smart Sand by 177.6% in the 3rd quarter.
+Kessler Investment Group LLC now owns 59,346 shares of the company’s stock worth $78,000 after purchasing an additional 37,965 shares during the period.
+Finally, Nuveen Asset Management LLC grew its position in Smart Sand by 65.8% in the 1st quarter.
 Nuveen Asset Management LLC now owns 105,569 shares of the company’s stock worth $110,000 after purchasing an additional 41,901 shares during the period.
-Finally, Kessler Investment Group LLC grew its position in Smart Sand by 177.6% in the 3rd quarter.
-Kessler Investment Group LLC now owns 59,346 shares of the company’s stock worth $78,000 after purchasing an additional 37,965 shares during the period.
-19.37% of the stock is owned by institutional investors.
+19.37% of the stock is owned by institutional investors and hedge funds.

 About Smart Sand (NASDAQ:SND)